The Long And The Short Of It

 - Irritation of the eyes, nose, and throat

-In addition, those with diseases like asthma may experience symptoms, or existing symptoms may worsen.
+Further, those with diseases like asthma may experience symptoms, or existing symptoms may worsen.
 Sometimes, factors like age and pre-existing conditions can affect a person’s response to such pollutants.
 An inadequate supply of outdoor air coming in can magnify these effects, as can certain heating, cooling, or humidity conditions indoors.
 In many cases, simply stopping exposure to the pollutants is the only required treatment.
 Other symptoms may need medical or pharmaceutical intervention.

 Longer-term problems can include respiratory diseases, heart disease, and cancer, and can be severely debilitating or even fatal.
 The bad news is, it’s difficult to know what amounts and periods of exposure can cause these issues.
 The good news is, there are steps you can take to prevent them.